Prideful women tend to operate in a covert or overt manner.

 What are the causes of blindspot?

-To reduce the negative effects of a blindspot, we must learn to accept we don’t know everything, that our behaviors affects others differently, and we will always have room for our growth… This mindset shift can positively change our relationships dramatically.
-Here are 7 Causes of Blind Spots:
+To reduce the negative effects of blind spots, we must learn to accept that we don’t know everything, that our behaviors affect others differently, and that we always have room for growth.
+This mindset shift can dramatically improve our relationships.
+Here are 7 causes of blind spots:

-1. People are unique and think differently: our cultures, age, income bracket, intellect, gender, family trauma, childhood experiences, and other differences affect how we communicate and HEAR what others communicate.
+1. People are unique and think differently: Our cultures, age, income bracket, intellect, gender, family trauma, childhood experiences, and other differences affect how we communicate and how we perceive what others communicate.

-2. Unhealthy behaviors: our way of coping with emotions can be unhealthy if we have never learnt healthy tools.
-Unfortunately, some people don’t know that they are using unhealthy tools.
-And they think it’s normal and okay to communicate with toxic strategies.
+2. Unhealthy behaviors: Our way of coping with emotions can be unhealthy if we have never learned healthy tools.
+Unfortunately, some people don’t know that they are using unhealthy tools, and they think it’s normal and okay to communicate with toxic strategies.

 3. Emotional needs: you may want to feel loved, safe, and support, but you don’t know how to get your needs met in the right way.
 This can cause us to throw a childlike tantrum to force our partner to appease us.
 Withdrawal, numbing, and avoidance are also unhealthy coping mechanisms.